 Cosmetic Dentistry is typically considered to be any dental procedure where the primary objective is to improve the appearance of your smile.
 Tooth Whitening, Veneers, & Porcelain Crowns are some of the procedures most associated with the term Cosmetic Dentistry.
 However, every Cosmetic Dentist must also take into consideration your overall oral health.
 No responsible dentist ever wants to create a dental problem just to give you a great smile.
-Issues such as existing cavities or gum infection and especially correct bite alignment are integral part of most Cosmetic Dental procedures.
+Issues such as existing cavities or gum infection and especially correct bite alignment are an integral parts of most Cosmetic Dental procedures.

 Cosmetic Dentist Silver Spring MD